75,000+ US labs

 Get your answer in 30 seconds.
 Trusted by 75,000+ US labs.

 Research Tool: This hemocytometer calculator 2026 is for laboratory estimation and planning purposes.
-While we implement CLSI standards and NIH protocols with 2026 updates, actual cell counts may vary based on staining quality, counting technique, chamber loading, and observer consistency.
+While we implement CLSI standards and NIH protocols, actual cell counts may vary based on staining quality, counting technique, and observer consistency.